 What is Xfinity Flex?

 The Xfinity Flex is a streaming box that competes with Roku, Amazon Firestick, and Apply TV.
-It allows internet-only Xfinity customers to watch TV for free, without purchasing a separate cable TV subscription.
+It allows internet-only Xfinity customers to watch TV without purchasing a separate cable TV subscription.
 It has a grippy bottom and a cool, geometric design resembling a star-strewn galaxy.
 It’s small and works well whether you want to hide it or show it off as part of your entertainment system.

 As far as performance, it’s basically a Little Engine That Could–style take on budget streamers.
 Even though it’s small, it can support 4K, UHD video quality, and Dolby Atmos surround sound.
 The voice-activated remote is so responsive and easy to use that it actually won an Emmy in 2017, an honor we didn’t even realize could go to remotes.